 #3 –it’s a Sturdy & Compact Bike

 At 62” tall and 47” long, the Expresso Bike is one of the most compact ones in the market currently.
 This makes it perfectly suited for small spaces, like a basement gym or an apartment room.
+You can definitely include this space saver exercise bike into your home gym setup.
 But it’s built like a tank.
 It weighs a hefty 165 lbs. when fully assembled and you won’t find it easy to move around the house.

 #4 –You’ll enjoy the games

 The games and the 9 maps are a great way to introduce an HIIT workout into your routine.
 Also, with so many interactive options to choose from, it’s likely that your family will enjoy it too.